ellysh/video-game-bots/InGameBots/protection.md

 		printf("life = %u\n", maskValue(gLife));
 		Sleep(1000);
 	}
 	printf("stop\n");
 	return 0;
 }
 ```
-The `maskValue` function encapsulates encryption and decryption algorithm.
-We use XOR operation with some predefined `MASK` constant to get an encrypted value.
+The `maskValue` function encapsulates both encryption and decryption operations.
+We use the [XOR](https://en.wikipedia.org/wiki/Exclusive_disjunction) operation with predefined `MASK` constant to get an encrypted value.
 The `MASK` constant is a key of the cipher in this case.
 To decrypt the `gLife` we use the same `maskValue` function again.

 You can launch this XORCipher application and attach Cheat Engine scanner to it.
 Now the scanner has no possibility to find the `gLife` value in the memory.
 But this search task becomes trivial if you know the `MASK` value.
-You can calculate encrypted value manually and use Cheat Engine to find it.
+You can calculate encrypted value of `gLife` manually and use Cheat Engine to find it.

 Our implementation of the XOR cipher is just a demonstration of this approach.
 You should significantly improve it for usage in your application.
 First improvement is to encapsulate the protection algorithm in a template class with overloaded assignment and arithmetic operators.
 This allows you to make the encryption operations implicit.
 Second improvement is to generate a random cipher key in the constructor of the template class.
 This solution makes it difficult to decrypt protected values for attacker.

 The XOR cipher approach solves only first task of data protection.
 It hides data from the memory scanners.

-You can use more sophisticated cipher algorithms to protect application's data.
+You can use more sophisticated cipher algorithms to protect application data.
 WinAPI provides a set of [cryptography functions](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380252%28v=vs.85%29.aspx).
 This [article](http://www.codeproject.com/Articles/11578/Encryption-using-the-Win-Crypto-API) describes how to use RSA encryption with WinAPI.

 This is a source code of the TestApplication, which is protected by RSA cipher ([`RSACipher.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/RSACipher.cpp)):
 ```C++